hazardemircan/turing-off/README.md

-# 🧠 TuringOff - AI Blocker
+# 🧠 turing-off - AI Blocker

 > A local firewall for your consciousness.

-**TuringOff** is a Chrome extension that blocks AI chatbot websites to encourage manual thinking and reduce dependency on artificial intelligence for problem-solving.
+**turing-off** is a Chrome extension that blocks AI chatbot websites to encourage manual thinking and reduce dependency on artificial intelligence for problem-solving.
 Because thinking is *still* legal.

 ## 🎯 Features